-Contractor will provide Diversion and CES services to the following target population: people experiencing homelessness or at imminent risk of homelessness (including families with children, adults, and youth).
+Contractor will provide CES services to the following target population: people experiencing homelessness or at imminent risk of homelessness (including families with children, adults, and youth).
 Participants will be San Mateo County residents at the time of program referral.
 Households receiving Diversion services may receive assistance to relocate outside of San Mateo County.
 For program participants who identify a housing resource outside of San Mateo County, the program may provide limited assistance to facilitate the relocation.
-Services will be provided county-wide to ensure that services are available to San Mateo County residents no matter what area of the County they reside.
+Services will be provided county-wide to ensure that services are available to residents in all areas of the County.

 Program Philosophy and Design - The San Mateo County CES is designed in accordance with a "Housing First" philosophy.
-The purpose of the system is to help people who are experiencing homelessness access housing as rapidly as possible, providing streamlined access and removing barriers along the way.
-The CES system assumes that everyone who is unhoused is "ready for housing" and the process does not introduce any screening or filtering for "housing readiness" or motivation on the part of clients to secure housing.
+The purpose of the system is to help people who are experiencing homelessness access housing as rapidly as possible; providing streamlined access and removing barriers along the way.
+The CES assumes that everyone who is unhoused is "ready for housing" and the process does not introduce any screening or filtering for "housing readiness" or motivation on the part of clients to secure housing.
 The contractor will embrace Housing First principles in the overall approach to service provision, will adopt a strengths-based and trauma-informed approach to interacting with clients, and will value and support client choice.

 The basic structure of the CES in San Mateo County has been determined by HSA, in collaboration with homeless system and safety net partners.
 The system is subject to ongoing adjustment and refinement as the County gathers data and evaluates results.
-Contractor will work closely with HSA maintaining an openness to problem-solving and iterative efforts of continuous quality improvement for the CES.
-The contactor is will work with HSA to ensure services are consistent with CES requirements and guidance from HUD, including integrating any new regulations or requirements that are issued during the contract period.
+Contractor will work closely with HSA and maintain an openness to problem-solving and iterative efforts of continuous quality improvement for the CES.
+The contactor will work with HSA to ensure services are consistent with CES requirements and guidance from HUD, including integrating any new regulations or requirements that are issued.

-Initial Screening - Contractor will work closely with the Core Service Agencies, domestic violence survivor service provider (Community Overcoming Relationship Abuse (CORA)), homeless outreach teams, and other entry points into CES identified by HSA who will conduct screening of all households seeking homeless or housing assistance prior to receiving shelter diversion services.
+Initial Screening - Contractor will work closely with the Core Service Agencies, domestic violence survivor service provider (Community Overcoming Relationship Abuse (CORA)), homeless outreach teams, and any other entry points into CES identified by HSA who will conduct screening of all households seeking homeless or housing assistance prior to receiving shelter Diversion services.
 Contractor will ensure that screening providers direct those who are not homeless or at risk of homelessness to other resources; contractor will work with all agencies that conduct the initial screening on quality assurance and consistency of screening process; and Contractor will provide technical assistance, training and/or problem solving when challenges arise.
+Contractor will review client information to ensure that the clients referred from the entry points are eligible for CES services.

-Diversion - Contractor will provide Diversion, also known as Housing Problem-Solving, as a strengths-based and flexible approach to help people experiencing homelessness identify an immediate or quick pathway to housing without having to enter shelter or be placed on a waiting list for a housing program.
-Division services will be provided to all clients who have been screened by the Core Service Agencies or other screening agencies as designated by HSA and found to be homeless or imminently at risk of homelessness.
+Diversion - Contractor will provide Diversion, also known as housing problem-solving, as a strengths-based and flexible approach to help people experiencing homelessness identify an immediate or quick pathway to housing without having to enter shelter or be placed on a waiting list for a housing program.
+Diversion services will be provided to all clients who have been screened by the Core Service Agencies or other screening agencies as designated by HSA and found to be homeless or imminently at risk of homelessness and eligible for CES services.
 Contractor will have a Diversion conversation with clients to identify and explore potential housing options within the client's support network, such as family or friends, returning to previous housing, and exploring possible safe, nontraditional housing options.